NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Collateral Thrash.md

 **Prerequisites** Thrash
 * * *
 You smack the foe you're thrashing into someone else.
-When you Thrash, choose another enemy adjacent to the [[Conditions/Grabbed|Grabbed]] enemy.
+When you Thrash, choose another enemy adjacent to the [[Grabbed|Grabbed]] enemy.
 That enemy also takes your Thrash damage, with a Reflex check save against your class DC.

 *Source: Pathfinder Player Core 2*
 *ORC*